Trying to understand something that's not defined here? Ask us in a message — and we can add it to the list 🙂

-Intercom Messenger lives on your site or your app so people can message you in real time and see all their conversations with your team.
-Any messages you send to them are saved in Messenger.
+Intercom Messenger lives on your site or your app so customers can message you in real time and see all their conversations with your team.
+Any messages you send to users are saved the next time they come back to the Messenger.

 Keep reading: Customizing Intercom Messenger

 Last active status

 This appears on your teammate profile in Intercom Messenger to show users and leads when you were last active on Intercom.
 It also appears in your profile in Intercom.